Topological phase transitions of semimetal states in effective field theory models: Topological phase transitions of semimetal states in eight-component spinor formalism

-As mentioned above, the $\boldmath{Z}_2$-Weyl semimetal is a system that could be used to study the competition between the chiral symmetry and the so-called $\boldmath{Z}_2$ symmetry\footnote{The "so-called" here means that the system doesn't have a $Z_2$ symmetry.
-It refers to the fact that there exists a new kind of $Z_2$ topological charge.
-The extra new $Z_2$ anomaly is associated with another $U(1)$ symmetry which is neither a vector gauge symmetry nor the axial gauge symmetry.}.
-When we study the competition between the Weyl semimetal and the nodal line semimetal, the spin degree of freedom becomes unnecessary.
-We need to introduce an index to describe the mirror symmetry in addition to chirality and particle-hole.
+Different from the $\boldmath{Z}_2$-Weyl case, we need to introduce an index to describe the mirror symmetry in addition to chirality and particle-hole.
 Thus another eight-component spinor, different from the case of the $\boldmath{Z}_2$-Weyl semimetal, could be introduced.
 The new eight-component spinor does not contain the spin degree of freedom anymore.

 We will use the generalized $8\times8$ matrices $\Gamma^{\mu}$ and $\Gamma^{5}$ defined in Eq.\eqref{eq:88marix} to build this effective theory model.
 We then introduce another eight-component spinor $\Phi$ to enlarge the Hilbert space and include more symmetry.
 A Lagrangian that could realize Weyl semimetal and nodal line semimetal is written as: \be \mathcal{L}&=&\mathcal{L}_1+\mathcal{L}_2\nonumber\\ &=&\Phi^{\dagger}\Gamma^{0}\left[\left(i\Gamma^{\mu}\partial_{\mu}-\Gamma^{\mu\nu}b_{\mu\nu}+M_1\right){\mI}_{1}+\left(i\Gamma^{\mu}\partial_{\mu}-\Gamma^{0}\Gamma^{\mu}\Gamma^5 b_{\mu} + M_2\right){\mI}_{2}\right]\Phi, \ee where $\Gamma^{\mu\nu}=\frac{i}{2}[\Gamma^\mu, \Gamma^\nu]\,$. $ {\mI}_{1}$ and $ {\mI}_{2}$ are two diagonal matrices with diagonal elements as $ {\mI}_1=\text{diag}\left(1,0,1,0,1,0,1,0\right)$ and $ {\mI}_2=\text{diag}\left(0,1,0,1,0,1,0,1\right)$, respectively. $M_1$ and $M_2$ are two mass terms.